ABOUT THE PROFESSIONAL DEVELOPMENT ACADEMY

 What teaching equipment do I need for baby lessons?

 Although we regard water as the main stimulant, it is important that you as a teacher are well equipped with other items to make your swimming lesson stimulating and fun.
 Keep in mind we want to continue educating the children via their senses- specifically sight, sound and touch.

 - Coloured cup

 Why should I wear a t-shirt in lessons?

 Wearing a loose t-shirt in the water will give the baby something to grip and hold on to.
 This is very important for encouraging independence in the child.
-It is important to maintain baby’s natural grasp reflex, and build their independence and self confidence.
+It is important to maintain the baby’s natural grasp reflex and build their independence and self-confidence.
 Independence may one day save a baby’s life.
 Explain this to the parents.

-What qualifications do I need to become a swimming teacher?
+What qualifications do I need and what swimming teacher courses do I need to do to become a swimming teacher?

 - SISCCRO302A Apply legal and ethical instructional skills

 - SISCAQU308A Instruct water familiarisation, buoyancy and mobility skills